hongshibao/portfolio-tool/README.md

           $ python --version

       It should output `Python 3.7.3`.
-If not, please check whether `pyenv` installation is complete.
+Otherwise, please check whether `pyenv` installation is complete.

    3. Use `pip` to install `pipenv`: